 Assays sitting in inventory were not necessarily designed with the latest target sequence information available.
 Genetic information is continually being updated and revised as new SNPs and other sequence elements are discovered—the number of new human SNPs discovered has doubled just in the past 2 years (taken from NCBI dbSNP).
-No one wants to use an outdated assay that might fall over a newly discovered SNP.
+Made-to-order assays can be designed to minimize the impact of newly discovered and increasingly unavoidable SNPs, whereas inventoried products cannot.
 Primers designed on a SNP location can significantly affect primer Tm and, consequently, primer efficiency.
 For the most accurate qPCR data, researchers must take this updated sequence information into account.

 Updated sequence and quick synthesis

 The IDT design engine uses the most current, clean, and complete target sequence information, that updates with each RefSeq release, to ensure that researchers always receive assays with the most accurate sequence available.
 The assays are designed but not stocked, so the designs can be updated as new sequence information becomes available.
 IDT high-throughput manufacturing capabilities are able to produce these assays on demand with quick turnaround time at a cost even lower than other companies’ inventoried assays.
 By selecting PrimeTime Predesigned qPCR Assays from IDT, researchers not only receive the best, most up-to-date designs, but also are able to receive their assay orders in 2−4 business days.